Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-The study of QT is expected to be simpler than that of its classical counterpart.
-It was discovered in low-temperature physics studies of superfluid Helium.
-However, the remarkable experimental progress in the mid-90s offered a new highly controllable and tunable platform for its exploration: Bose-Einstein Condensates (BECs) of ultracold atomic gases \cite{Ueda10} and the closely related quantum fluids of light \cite{Carusotto13}.
+QT was discovered in low-temperature physics studies of superfluid helium.
+However, the remarkable experimental progress in the mid-90s offered a new highly controllable and tunable platform for its exploration: Bose-Einstein condensates (BECs) of ultracold atomic gases \cite{Ueda10} and the closely related quantum fluids of light \cite{Carusotto13}.
 The experimental measurement of quantized vortices in BEC was crucial in probing their superfluid character.
-A BEC is characterized by a macroscopic wavefunction that acts as a complex-valued order parameter that can be conveniently written in a polar decomposition $\Psi(\mathbf{r})=\sqrt{n(\mathbf{r})}\ e^{i\theta(\mathbf{r})}$.
-A defining feature of a superfluid is that the circulation $\Gamma[C]=\oint_C \mathbf{v}\cdot d\boldsymbol{\ell}$ (that is, the contour integral of the velocity around a given contour $C$) is quantized as a result of the single-valued character of the macroscopic wavefunction and the relation between the superfluid velocity $\mathbf{v}$ (equivalently, the vorticity $\mathbf{\omega}=\nabla\times\mathbf{v}$) and the condensate phase, $\mathbf{v}(\mathbf{r})=\hbar\nabla\theta(\mathbf{r})/m$.
+A BEC is characterized by a macroscopic wave function that acts as a complex-valued order parameter and can be conveniently written in a polar decomposition $\Psi(\boldsymbol{r})=\sqrt{ \rho \left( \boldsymbol{r} \right) }\ e^{i\theta(\boldsymbol{r})}$ \cite{pitaevskii2003bose}.
+A defining feature of a superfluid is that the circulation $\Gamma[C]=\oint_C \boldsymbol{v}\cdot d\boldsymbol{\ell}$ (that is, the contour integral of the velocity around a given contour $C$) is quantized as a result of the single-valued character of the macroscopic wave function and the relation between the superfluid velocity $\boldsymbol{v}$ (equivalently, the vorticity $\boldsymbol{\omega}=\nabla\times\boldsymbol{v}$) and the condensate phase, $\boldsymbol{v}(\boldsymbol{r})=\hbar\nabla\theta(\boldsymbol{r})/m$,

+where $m$ is the mass of the particle.
 QT differs from its classical counterpart in that quantum vortices are true topological defects and thus more stable than eddies, having conserved and quantized circulation \cite{Tsubota13,Tsatsos16}.